Foolish Behaviour

 The video to another song on the album, "She Won't Dance With Me", was the third video to be played on MTV when it launched 1 August 1981.
-The lyrics contain the use of the word "fuck" which remained unedited in the video.
+The lyrics contain the use of the word "fuck" which was edited out by means of a foghorn sound playing over the offending word, and a crudely superimposed heron covering Stewart's mouth.
+In order to maintain a sense of continuity, the heron can briefly be seen again at around the 2.00 mark, attacking the backing singers before flying off.

 Track listing

 All tracks written by Rod Stewart, Phil Chen, Kevin Savigar, Jim Cregan and Gary Grainger; except where noted.